luismeyer95/balar/README.md

 - Called a Balar-wrapped function themselves
 - Or returned from the processor function

-Once this happens, Balar executes all bulk operations that were buffered during this step using the inputs gathered from all executions.
+Once this happens, Balar executes all batch operations that were buffered during this step using the inputs gathered from all executions.
 Results are then dispatched to the processor function executions which can continue to progress towards the next checkpoint.
 Rinse and repeat until all executions have returned their result.

 See the budget update example annotated with checkpoint information below.